TimHanewich/TimHanewich.MicrosoftGraphHelper/readme.md

 # Microsoft Graph Helper
 This is a .NET class library designed to assist with the Microsoft Graph Authentication process as well as with transacting with several graph modules.
 This library is available on NuGet as `TimHanewich.MicrosoftGraphHelper`.

+This library was built around the Microsoft documentation specified [here](https://learn.microsoft.com/en-us/graph/auth-v2-user).

 ### To Install
 ```